dasol-seo/You-Dont-Know-JS/up & going/ch1.md

 // 0 1 2 3 4 5 6 7 8 9
 ```

-**Warning:** This is not necessarily a practical form you'd want to use for your loops.
+**주의:** This is not necessarily a practical form you'd want to use for your loops.
 It's presented here for illustration purposes only.

 While a `while` (or `do..while`) can accomplish the task manually, there's another syntactic form called a `for` loop for just that purpose: